 The 3 mistakes you are committing if you do not take the initiative to teach your kid about personal finance

-- People will try to mislead your kid and he/she will become easy prey of fraudulent practices
+People will try to mislead your kid and he/she will become easy prey to fraudulent practices

 Helping the kids to learn about personal finance is not included in the school curriculum yet.
-So, the next option for the kid to learn about personal finance is learning it at home.
-If you will not take the initiative to teach your kid about personal finance, in no time he/she will become easy prey of fraudulent practices.
+So, the next option for the kid to learn about personal finance is to learn it at home.
+If you will not take the initiative to teach your kid about personal finance, in no time he/she will become easy prey to fraudulent practices.

-According to The Nielsen Survey, almost one in three American adults with income between $50,000 to $100,000 live a paycheck to paycheck life.
+According to The Nielsen Survey, almost one in three American adults with income between $50,000 to $100,000 live a paycheck-to-paycheck life.
 They are forced to take out loans to continue their daily living.
-The majority of persons who are living a paycheck to paycheck life are having a lack of knowledge of finance.
+The majority of persons who are living a paycheck-to-paycheck life are having lack knowledge of finance.
 They think less about the future and get easily attracted to live a lavish life.
-That is why if you teach your kids about personal finance from an early age, his future will be secured and a happier one.
+That is why if you teach your kids about personal finance from an early age, their future will be secured and a happier one.

 From where you should start teaching your little one about personal finance?

 Give them the responsibility of simple calculation of how much money is being spent in a week, or in a month.
 Let them check how much money is required for which particular sector of the household.
-Slowly, they will start calculating in their mind about earning, spending, and savings.
+Slowly, they will start calculating their mind about earnings, spending, and savings.

 If your kid learns about the household budget well then he/she has succeeded to climb the first stair of personal finance.

-- Guide your kid on how to use the credit card without falling in the debt trap and fraudulent cases
+Guide your kid on how to use the credit card without falling into the debt trap and fraudulent cases

-It is the marketing strategy of credit card companies to target teenagers with lucrative offers on the credit card.
-Teach your kid from a young age how to use the credit card cautiously without falling in the debt trap.
+It is the marketing strategy of credit card companies to target teenagers with lucrative offers on credit cards.
+Teach your kid from a young age how to use credit cards cautiously without falling into the debt trap.

 Not only that, but you can also help him/her to learn about credit score, credit history, credit report, etc. The faster he/she will be able to learn about the good and bad aspects of a credit card, the quicker the little one will be able to protect himself/herself from credit card fraud cases.

-This may not be an ideal age for learning about investment techniques but you can at least acquaintance your kid with what investment is all about.
-If you are thinking about how you can grow a knack in him/her about investment as he/she is so small now, apply some simple formulas.
+This may not be an ideal age for learning about investment techniques but you can at least acquaint your kid with what investment is all about.
+If you are thinking about how you can grow a knack for him/her investment as he/she is so small now, apply some simple formulas.

 So, there will be no harm if you make your kid aware of the high-interest charges on debts.
-You can also help him/her to learn about the payday loan if a person once falls in the payday debt cycle, why is it nearly impossible for him/her to pay it back and how to get out of the payday loan trap, etc?
+You can also help him/her to learn about the payday loan if a person once falls into the payday debt cycle, why is it nearly impossible for him/her to pay it back and how to get out of the payday loan trap, etc.

-You may make your kid aware of the relation between creditor and debtor as well.
+You may make your kid aware of the relationship between creditor and debtor as well.

-Bankrate.com says almost 30% of Americans live their life without having any regular savings for emergency purposes.
-That is why National Teach Children to Save day is celebrated every year on 24th April.
-What you have to do is to help your kid learn about money and other personal finances as well as motivating him/her about taking interest in personal financial matters.
+Bankrate says almost 30% of Americans live their life without having any regular savings for emergency purposes.
+That is why National Teach Children to Save day is celebrated every year on the 24th of April.
+What you have to do is to help your kid learn about money and other personal finances as well as motivate him/her about taking interest in personal financial matters.